xebia-functional/aws-cdk-region-evacuation/infrastructure/blog_post_1/README.md

 ```

 ## Step 8 - Deploy Second CDK Stack
-> **Note** **This should be deployed in a separated CDK application, because it will have a different deployment pace.
-The microservice will need to be deployed regularly**, but for simplicity we will keep it here.

 In this step, we will deploy the dummy-server and is related infrastructure in (us-east-1):
 * Creates a public certificate in ACM.
 > **Warning** So that AWS can confirm that you're the owner of the domain, Step 6 needs to be working.